davidfrantz/force/docs/source/howto/l2-ard.rst

 The main input is a file queue that holds the full filepaths to all ingested images.
 All images that are enqueued (processing flag is ``QUEUED``) will be processed, all other are ignored.
 After processing, the flag will be set to ``DONE``.
-The [Sentinel-2 Level 1C tutorial]({{< ref "/tutorials/force-level1-s2/Sentinel-2-L1C.md" >}}) explains how to use the FORCE Level 1 Archiving Suite (FORCE L1AS) to download, organize, and maintain a clean and consistent Sentinel-2 Level 1 data pool, as well as corresponding data queues needed for the Level 2 processing.
+The :ref:`tut-s2l1c` tutorial explains how to use the FORCE Level 1 Archiving Suite (FORCE L1AS) to download, organize, and maintain a clean and consistent Sentinel-2 Level 1 data pool, as well as corresponding data queues needed for the Level 2 processing.
 There isn't a tutorial for Landsat yet, but it works similarly.
 Let's assume, we already have downloaded some images, the file queue is set like this: